How Can Elmiron Cause Scotoma?

 Temporary scotomas, such as those caused by a migraine headache, typically don't require medical treatment.
 Permanent or "fixed scotomas" aren't able to be corrected with glasses or surgery, but often treating the underlying cause (such as discontinuing treatment with Elmiron) can prevent new blind spots from forming.

 See all related dangerous drug lawsuits our attorneys covered so far.

 Get a Free Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
 We handle individual litigation nationwide and accept new lawsuits in all 50 states.